juliettepaul/github-enhancement-suite/README.md

 Installation
 * Install Tampermonkey, Greasemonkey or Greasekit
-* Add this script
+* Add these scripts
 * Reload github tabs

+New Features
+* Approve/Reject with convient list of approvals at top of review
+* Comment count on files list

 Future Feature List:
-* Approval/Reject saving on a server
 * Unread comment counts and who is viewing a review
 * View full context of file inline